 Vinyl Acetate Council, 2008-2010

-Review and evaluation of ToxCast and EDSP21 High Throughput Screening (HTP) data in support of international registration review for pesticides.
+Review and strategic evaluation of ToxCast and EDSP21 High Throughput Screening (HTP) data in support of international registration review for industrial and crop protection chemicals.

 Toxicology lead for global regulatory toxicology and due diligence for acquisition of a FIFRA active ingredient including assessment of current and future potential issues regarding the asset.